 Symptom Probable Cause Remedy Reference The machine is not turned on.
 Turn on the machine. page 17 The "Start/Stop" button was not pressed.
-Press the "Start/Stop" button. page 52 The sewing machine does not The presser foot lever is raised.
-Lower the presser foot lever. - operate.
+Press the "Start/Stop" button. page 52 The presser foot lever is raised.
+Lower the presser foot lever. - The sewing machine does not operate.
 The "Start/Stop" button was pressed, even though the foot controller is connected.
 Do not use the "Start/Stop" button when the foot controller is connected.
-To use the "Start/ Stop" button, disconnect the foot controller. page 52 The needle is incorrectly installed.
+To use the "Start/ Stop" button, disconnect the foot controller. page 52 The bobbin winder shaft is pushed to the right.
+Move the bobbin winder shaft to the left. page 25 The needle is incorrectly installed.
 Correctly install the needle.
 The needle clamp screw is loose.
 Use the screwdriver to firmly tighten the screw. page 39 The needle is bent or blunt.
 Replace the needle.
 The combination of fabric, thread and needle is not correct.
-Select a thread and needle that are appropriate for the type of fabric being sewn. page 38 The presser foot that is used is not appropriate for the type of stitch that you wish to sew.
+Select a thread and needle that are appropriate for the type of fabric being sewn. page 38 The needle breaks.
+The presser foot that is used is not appropriate for the type of stitch that you wish to sew.
 Attach the presser foot that is appropriate for the type of stitch that you wish to sew. page 138 The upper thread tension is too tight.
-Loosen the upper thread tension. page 57 The needle breaks.
-The fabric is pulled too much.
-Lightly guide the fabric. - The needle breaks.
-The spool is incorrectly installed.
+Loosen the upper thread tension. page 57 The fabric is pulled too much.
+Lightly guide the fabric. - The spool is incorrectly installed.
 Correctly install the spool. page 28 The area around the hole in the needle plate is scratched, or has a burr on it.
 Replace the needle plate.
-Contact your dealer or the nearest authorized service center. - The area around the hole in the presser foot is scratched, or has a burr on it.
+Contact your dealer or the nearest authorized service center.
+The area around the hole in the presser foot is scratched, or has a burr on it.
 Replace the presser foot.
 Contact your dealer or the nearest authorized service center.
 The bobbin case is scratched, or has a burr on it.
 Replace the bobbin case.
 Contact your dealer or the nearest authorized service center.
+The needle breaks.
 A bobbin designed specifically for this machine is not used.
 Incorrect bobbins will not work properly.
 Only use a bobbin designed specifically for this machine. page 22